chandanbfx/RNASeq-ETL-Pipeline/README.md

 **ETL-RNASeq** automates the full RNA-seq data lifecycle:

 - **Extract**: Download public RNA-seq datasets from NCBI GEO/SRA
-- **Transform**: Preprocess via QC, trimming, alignment, quantification
+- **Transform**: Preprocess via QC, trimming, alignment, and quantification
 - **Load**: Upload final outputs (counts, BAM files) to an S3 bucket

 Built using Snakemake for reproducibility and scalability, this pipeline is suitable for batch processing on both local and cloud environments.